elastic/integrations/packages/windows/docs/README.md

 For example, if you wanted to know if a Windows service unexpectedly stops running, you could install the Windows integration to send service metrics to Elastic.
 Then, you could view real-time changes to service status in Kibana's _[Metrics Windows] Services_ dashboard.

-## Data types
+## Data streams

 The Windows integration collects two types of data: logs and metrics.

 **Logs** help you keep a record of events that happen on your machine.
-Log datasets collected by the Windows integration include forwarded events, PowerShell events, and Sysmon events.
+Log data streams collected by the Windows integration include forwarded events, PowerShell events, and Sysmon events.
 Log collection for the Security, Application, and System event logs is handled by the System integration.
 See more details in the [Logs reference](#logs-reference).

 **Metrics** give you insight into the state of the machine.
-Metric datasets collected by the Windows integration include service details and performance counter values.
+Metric data streams collected by the Windows integration include service details and performance counter values.
 See more details in the [Metrics reference](#metrics-reference).

 ## Requirements